 If $n=m$, the limit as $m\rightarrow\infty$ approaches \ZJ{$C/e$}, which would result in the lower bound being less than the capacity.
 However, in each round, the effective dephasing is reduced compared to the previous round, leading to higher distillable entanglement.
 This might suggest a violation of the capacity.
 Nonetheless, this is prevented by the coefficient $\big(\frac{m-1}{m}\big)^n$ that appears before the capacity.
 Therefore, as long as $n\ll m$, we have

-For $p=0.1$ and $m=2$ and $m=3$, a fidelity very close to $1$ is achieved within 3 rounds for both cases, as illustrated in Fig.~\ref{fig:fidelities_three_rounds}.
+For $p=0.1$ and $m=2$ and $m=3$, a fidelity very close to $1$ is achieved within 3 rounds for both cases, as illustrated in figure~\ref{fig:fidelities_three_rounds}.
 Although it is not immediately obvious in the figure, both fidelities approach $1$ by the third round, starting from $F_2=0.9998$ for $m=2$ and $F_2=0.9994$ for $m=3$.
 This suggests that the rate at which the number of rounds needs to increase as $m$ grows may not scale as quickly as $m$ itself to purify while achieving the capacity.

-\ZJ{For more rigorous proofs on achieving the channel capacity, we show in Appendix~\ref{sec:appendix_cap_first} that the right-hand side of Eq.~\eqref{eq:rci_first_stage_relation} equals the left-hand side in the first round of the protocol, with an alternative proof provided by lower bounding the RCI in Eq.~\eqref{eq:average_rci_stage1}.
-This is further used in Appendix~\ref{sec:appendix_cap_second}, where we lower bound the RCI in the second round using Eq.~\eqref{eq:average_rci_stage2} to confirm that it achieves the capacity.
-Finally, in Appendix~\ref{sec:appendix_any_round}, we extend the proof to show that the protocol can achieve the channel capacity in any round of the purification process.}
+\ZJ{For more rigorous proofs on achieving the channel capacity, we show in appendix~\ref{sec:appendix_cap_first} that the right-hand side of equation~\eqref{eq:rci_first_stage_relation} equals the left-hand side in the first round of the protocol, with an alternative proof provided by lower bounding the RCI in equation~\eqref{eq:average_rci_stage1}.
+This is further used in appendix~\ref{sec:appendix_cap_second}, where we lower bound the RCI in the second round using equation~\eqref{eq:average_rci_stage2} to confirm that it achieves the capacity.
+Finally, in appendix~\ref{sec:appendix_any_round}, we extend the proof to show that the protocol can achieve the channel capacity in any round of the purification process.}